tk-notes/lucas-meier-blog/content/posts/2022/08/some-kems-and-some-proofs/index.md

 \end{aligned}
 $$

-No matter what key pair comes out of $\text{Gen}$, it should always be the case that encapsulating and then decapsulating yield the same key.
+No matter what key pair comes out of $\text{Gen}$, encapsulating and then decapsulating must return the same key.
-Otherwise, your KEM wouldn't be very useful for establishing a shared key between two parties, or for public key encryption, which are two of the main use-cases for KEMs.
+If this didn't hold, your KEM wouldn't be very useful for establishing a shared key between two parties, or for public key encryption, which are two of the main use cases for KEMs.

 ## $\text{IND}$ Security

-Naturally, having a scheme that's correct is easy if you don't care about security.
+Naturally, having a correct scheme is easy if you don't care about security.
 The usual notion of security is similar to that of public key encryption.
 The basic idea is that you shouldn't be able to tell whether or not